FRBNY-DSGE/DSGE.jl/README.md

 - *Initialization*: Read in and transform raw data from `save/input_data/`.

-- *Optimize parameter vector*: The main program will call the `csminwel` optimization routine (located in `csminwel.jl`) to find modal parameter estimates.
+- *Reoptimize parameter vector*: The main program will call the `csminwel` optimization routine (located in `csminwel.jl`) to find modal parameter estimates.